On denominator conjecture for cluster algebras of finite type: Introduction

 \subsection{Acknowledgements}

 Both authors are grateful to Professor Siyang Liu for informing us Fei's counterexample, to Professor Jiarui Fei for explaining us the counterexample and to Professor Toshiya Yurikusa for sharing us his preprint \cite{Yu}.
+We also thank Professor Jianrong Li and Professor Xuexue Zhou for helpful discussion on the program.
 This work is partially support by the National Natural Science Foundation of China (Grant No. 11971326, 12471037).